Rootstock

 A conference for South West farmers on resilient, profitable, regenerative farming

-Rootstock is a one day conference for farmers in the South West to discuss forward-looking, profitable, sustainable farming in tune with natural processes.
-Sessions will be based around contextualised science, with speakers being a mixture of expert scientists and practical farmers.
-The conference will inform, explore and question current farming trends and the latest technical developments.
+Rootstock is a one day forward -looking conference for farmers in the South West to discuss new approaches and how famers can build profitable, resilient businesses in tune with nature.
+Sessions will be based around contextualised science, bringing expert scientists and practical farmers together.
+The conference aims to explore current farming trends, and inform and discuss the latest developments.

 About Rootstock